-We are a biopharmaceutical company focused on developing novel therapeutics based on our scientific understanding of key biological pathways underlying cardio-metabolic, liver, oncologic and ophthalmic diseases.
-These diseases represent leading causes of morbidity and mortality and a significant burden for healthcare systems.
+We are a biopharmaceutical company focused on discovering and developing novel therapeutics based on scientific understanding of key biological pathways underlying liver and metabolic diseases, retinal diseases and cancer.
+These diseases represent a significant burden for healthcare systems and, in some cases, are leading causes of morbidity and mortality.
 Since the commencement of our operations in 2008, we have generated a robust portfolio of product candidates.
-We have created this portfolio using our research and drug discovery approach that employs unbiased, in vivo-based discovery to identify proprietary insights into critical biological processes.
-We combine this approach with our protein and antibody engineering expertise to find the appropriate modality to enhance each product candidate's therapeutic potential.
+Our six most advanced product candidates are presented below: